 Oakland Raiders running back Josh Jacobs is hurting.
-The 21-year-old has looked like a superstar despite dealing with a fractured shoulder.
-Jacobs has tried to tough it out, but has missed two of the past three games with the injury.
+The 21-year-old has looked like a star despite dealing with a fractured shoulder, which has caused him to miss two of the past three games.

 The clip starts with Jacobs sitting in a hospital bed.
 The caption reads, “Surgery went great fastest surgery ever.”
 The camera then turns to Jacobs’ left leg, which appears to be covered in a bandage.
 The caption now reads, “This was random I didn’t plan on even being here.”

-While it’s unclear whether Jacobs will play in Week 17, the Raiders might be best served by sitting the rookie.
+While it’s unclear whether Jacobs will play in Week 17, the Raiders might be best served by sitting him.
 Between the shoulder issue and the surgery, Jacobs has dealt with a lot in his rookie season.

 At 7-8, the Raiders still have a shot at the playoffs, but the team needs a lot of help to get there.
 The Raiders would have to defeat the Denver Broncos in the regular-season finale, and then get help from four other teams to get in.

 Even if Jacobs misses another game, his rookie season has to be considered a major success.
 After being part of a committee at Alabama, Jacobs has looked special as a full-time runner.

 Through 13 games, Jacobs has rushed for 1,150 yards and seven touchdowns.
 He looks like a future star as long as he can stay healthy.